MHBalsmeier/GAME_archived/README.md

 * A capable and flexible framework for coupling to physics and to other components of an Earth system model.
 * Consistency also in the presence of multiple constituents and radiation.

-According to my understanding, a hexagonal C grid is the only discretization where all this can be achieved.
+According to my understanding, a hexagonal C-grid is the only discretization where all this can be achieved.

 ### GAME's principles a.k.a. why a new model is necessary